Starfire Optical Range

 The Starfire Optical Range, as viewed from a helicopter.

 Three green lasers being fired at a single spot in the sky from the Starfire Optical Range.

 A FASOR used at the Starfire Optical Range for LIDAR and laser guide star experiments is tuned to the sodium D2a line and used to excite sodium atoms in the upper atmosphere.

-Starfire Optical Range (SOR - Pronounced as an initialism) is a United States Air Force research laboratory on the Kirtland Air Force Base in Albuquerque, New Mexico.
+Starfire Optical Range (SOR) is a United States Air Force research laboratory on the Kirtland Air Force Base in Albuquerque, New Mexico.
 Its primary duty, according to the official website, is to "develop and demonstrate optical wavefront control technologies."
 The range is a secure lab facility and is a division of the Directed Energy Directorate of the Air Force Research Laboratory.

 SOR's optical equipment includes a 3.5 meter telescope which is "one of the largest telescopes in the world equipped with adaptive optics designed for satellite tracking" according to the Air Force, a 1.5 meter telescope, and a 1-meter beam director.